 Thrift-drunk is my tongue-in-cheek term for people’s tendency to overbuy when faced with a store full of bargains.

 Avoid this level of intoxication, or you’ll soon be renting storage space all over town.
-Remember, an item is only a bargain if you truly need it, will definitely use it or can sell it for a profit.
+Remember, it’s only a bargain if you truly need it, will definitely use it or can sell it for a profit.

 9. Getting too competitive